tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

 * __Pirate__: Beard, a level 16 NPC raised from Elf Bones.
   They can be found in a chest on dungeon level 2.
   Beard has 135 HP and all his stats are 160.
+  In _Dungeons of Avalon II_, Flint is a level 32 NPC pirate with 168 HP and all stats at 160.
 * __Murderer__: Hanibal, a level 10 NPC raised from Gnom Bones.
   Does not appear in any chest in the dungeon, and can only be acquired by cheating.